AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 * See how to test your theme customizations using real AEM content via local proxy.
 * Know how to commit your changes to the AEM git repository.

-Now that your front end developer has committed the theme customizations to your AEM git repository, you an take the final step and use the pipeline to deploy them.
+Now that your front-end developer has committed the theme customizations to your AEM git repository, you can take the final step and use the pipeline to deploy them.

 ## Objective {#objective}